Temperature-dependent generalized ellipsometry of the metal-insulator phase transition in low-symmetry charge-transfer salts

+The six independent components of the dielectric tensor can be extracted by analyzing all ellipsometry data at the same wavelength from multiple azimuth angles and multiple angles of incidence for all energies simultaneously, using a wavelength-by-wavelength approach.
+Additionally, an independent set of Euler-angle parameters is utilized to describe the orientation of the crystal axes and the elements of the dielectric tensor.
+In this manner, the spectroscopic dielectric function tensor for triclinic \ET, represented by the tensor $\tilde{\varepsilon}$, is characterized by six components, as shown in Equation 1.
+In this context, the indices (1,2,3) correspond to the chosen \ET\ system.

-In a next step, spectroscopic ellipsometry measurements were performed using a rotating analyzer ellipsometer (J. A. Woollam VASE) equipped with a customized liquid-helium flow cryostat to investigate the temperature-dependent optical properties.
+In the next step, spectroscopic ellipsometry measurements were performed using a rotating analyzer ellipsometer (J. A. Woollam VASE) equipped with a customized liquid-helium flow cryostat to investigate the temperature-dependent optical properties.
 The cryostat restricts the angle of incidence to $70^\circ$.
-Effects of the cryostat window were accounted for with the help of reference measurements on a silicon sample.
-Since variable angles of incidence and azimuthal rotations were not feasible in the temperature-dependent setup, the crystal orientation and optical anisotropy obtained by Mueller matrix ellipsometry were taken for the analysis of the temperature dependent measurements.
+Window effects were corrected by reference measurements on a silicon sample.
+Only the standard ellipsometry has been performed for temperature-dependent measurement as variable angles of incidence and azimuthal rotations were not feasible due technical complexities imposed by crysostat and sample.
+In our analysis, the crystal orientation and optical anisotropy obtained from the Mueller matrix ellipsometry at room temperature could be utilized since no significant structural transition occurs across the metal-insulator transition according to x-ray diffraction measurements \cite{kakiuchi2007charge, Thomas86}.
 For data analysis, the CompleteEase software by J. A. Woollam Co.
 Inc. was used.